 As for recess, periods vary from district to district, but they’re rarely longer than 20 minutes (and are often less).

-Both the Centers for Disease Control and Prevention and the American Academy of Pediatrics recommend kids get at least one hour of aerobic activity every day.
+Both the Centers for Disease Control (CDC) and the American Academy of Pediatrics recommend kids get at least one hour of aerobic activity every day.
 This means activity that increases breathing and heart rate, like walking or swimming — including activity vigorous enough to get your child sweating and breathing hard at least three days a week.
 Since gym class isn’t going to meet that standard, it’s up to you to recognize the importance of physical play, encourage healthy habits and help your kids find activities they enjoy.
 Don’t worry, it’s easier than you might think.

 No time for physical activity?
 No problem